abacusmodeling/abacus-develop/docs/advanced/pp_orb.md

 ## Pseudopotentials

-In ABACUS, we only support norm-conserving pseudopotentials.
-We support four different formats of the pseudopotential files: UPF, UPF2, VWR, and BLPS.
+In ABACUS, we support norm-conserving and ultrasoft pseudopotentials.
+For norm-conserving pseudopotentials, we support four different formats of the pseudopotential files: UPF, UPF2, VWR, and BLPS.
+For ultrasoft pseudopotentials, currently we support only one format of the pseudopotential files: UPF2.

 For more information, check the `ATOMIC_SPECIES` section in the specification of the [STRU file](./input_files/stru.md).

 Here we list some common sources of the pseudopotential files: